testvagrant/Ekam-Template/docs/quickstartguides/mobile.md

-# Web Quick Start Guide
+# Mobile Quick Start Guide

-Let us do a quick google search as part of this quick guide.
+Let us do a quick swag mobile app login as part of this quick guide.

 ## Step 1
 Download a sample android app